 Boyfriend: ‘I hope everybody gets a chance to meet her in heaven’

-GRAND RAPIDS, Mich. — The boyfriend of a young woman killed in a car crash Saturday night has spoken to FOX 17.
+GRAND RAPIDS, Mich. — The boyfriend of a young woman killed when her car was hit by a vehicle being chased by police Saturday said he hopes everyone gets a chance to meet her in heaven.

-Twenty-one-year-old Tara Oskam of Grand Rapids, a junior at Calvin College, was northbound on Broadmoor at 52nd Street when her vehicle collided with another vehicle fleeing from police during a high-speed chase.
+Tara Oskam, 21, of Grand Rapids, a junior at Calvin College, was northbound on Broadmoor at 52nd Street when her vehicle collided with another vehicle fleeing from police during a high-speed chase.

 Oskam and a passenger in the other vehicle both were pronounced dead at the scene.